 The most common disorders affecting left basal ganglia are Huntington's disease and Parkinson's disease.
 Both of these conditions are characterized by movement abnormalities as well as a decline in cognitive flexibility and executive function.
 This lends credence to the theory that this region of the brain is responsible for a diverse and complex array of tasks in the brain.

 Tourette's syndrome and obsessive-compulsive disorder also have been correlated with the left basal ganglia dysfunction.
 This is not surprising, because many neuroscientists suspect that activity switching and selection might also be mediated by this part of the brain.
-Findings that addiction might be mediated in this region lend further support to the theory that the left basal ganglia regulates motivation and behavioral learning.
+Findings that addiction might be mediated in this region lend further support to the theory that this ganglia regulates motivation and behavioral learning.

 This might help explain the importance of this region in the vertebrate brain.
 Every vertebrate species has at least the rudimentary elements of the left basal ganglia.
 This indicates that it is likely to play an important role in movement, behavior and primitive motivational impulses.